 This too is a more hands-off approach as the wellness coordinator takes the lead on wellness-related initiatives.
 They may or may not have the same breadth of experience and services a third-party wellness provider can provide but they are likely knowledgeable enough to get your wellness programs off the ground and evolve them to meet your needs.
 Over time, both their knowledge and your wellness programs should evolve too.

 Tip: If you choose this option, the in-house wellness coordinator takes on all the administration and logistics; however, administering this can be a little daunting if managed manually.
 The coordinator may need corporate wellness technology to support them with health assessments, communications, coaching, challenges, biometrics and so one.

-Finally, if you have the bandwidth to help out some but still wish to ‘own’ the wellness function, you can work with a partner like Go Online Wellness.
+Finally, if you have the bandwidth to help with some of your wellness program administration and still wish to ‘own’ the wellness function, you can work with a partner like Go Online Wellness.

-Go Online uses the CoreHealth corporate wellness platform to power ‘out-of-the box’ wellness challenges (or develop custom challenges for your organization for a fee) and helps you roll out wellness programs for employees.
+Go Online is a flexible provider that will support you as much or as little as you need.
+They use the CoreHealth corporate wellness platform to power ‘out-of-the box’ wellness challenges (or can develop custom challenges for your organization for a fee) and helps you roll out wellness programs for employees.
 They take all the administration out of setting up health risk assessments, challenges and can integrate other third-party wellness programs you want to offer PLUS they provide end-user support to your employees (taking the load off your shoulders!).